 This is important.
 When I have had interaction with folks, I try to go over the details of it in my mind at a later time and step back through the places where I could have done better.

-This is the single most useful tool in learning how to be more effectively present with people.
+This is the single most useful tool in learning how to be more effectively being fully present with people.